-• General.
+- General.
 To provide for landfall identification and non-oceanic route planning.
-For paper charts generally at scales between 1:350 000 and 1:2 000 000.
-These medium scale charts are intended for landfall identification and non-oceanic route planning.
+Generally at scales between 1:350 000 and 1:2 000 000.
+These medium scale charts are intended for landfall identification and non-oceanic route planning. - Overview.

-• Overview.
 To provide for route planning and ocean passage before progressing to 'General' for landfall purposes.
-For paper charts, generally scales at 1: 2 000 000 and smaller, intended for route planning and ocean crossing.
-These will normally be provided for by the two established series of small scale INT charts, details of which can be found in S-11 (Part B).

-3.4.2 Note: It will not always be necessary to use all the above scale bands.
+Generally scales at 1: 2 000 000 and smaller, intended for route planning and ocean crossing.
+These will normally be-provided for by the two established series of small scale INT charts, details of which can be found in Section 100 of S-11 (Part B). - 3.4.2 Note:-It will not always be necessary to use all the above scale bands.
 (For example, in uncomplicated areas an Approach chart will not usually be necessary where it is considered that a Coastal chart satisfies mariner requirements).
 For INT charts the best appropriate scale based on this guidance should be determined by the ICCWG.
-Also, the scale bands above are those that are usually suitable for International charts; For national chart series, the scale bands may also well be different.
-(For example, the Coastal band may well include charts as large scale as 1:50 000 or as small scale as 1:150 000).
-Other values may be used if agreed by the ICCWG.

-3.4.3 If there is no conflict with other important criteria, the charting scale should not normally be larger than the available source material.
+Also, the scale bands above are those that are usually euitable for International charts; For national chart series, the scale bands may also well be different.
+(For example, the national Coastal band may well-include charts as large scale as 1:50 000 or as small scale as 1:500 000).
+Other values may be used if agreed by the ICCWG. - 3.4.3 If there is no conflict with other important criteria, the charting scale should not normally be larger than the available source material.

-3.5 Geodetic Datum and Projections-and mid-latitudes.
-INT charts should be referenced to WGS 84 Datum or equivalent and, where not, priority should be given to their re-positioning to WGS 84 Datum as a significant part of their modernisation (S-4, B-201 refers).
+3.5 Geodetic Datum and Projections and mid latitudes.

+3.5.1 INT charts should be referenced to WGS 84 Datum or equivalent and, where not, priority should be given to their re-positioning to WGS 84 Datum as a significant part of their modernisation (S-4, B-201 refers).
 The choice of projection for INT charts and in the case of Mercator projections, the mid-latitude, should be made in accordance with the INT Specifications, contained in S-4, B-203 and B-211.

-3.6 Dimensions.
-Within the standards laid down in the INT Specifications (S-4, B-222) the regional preferences for the chart dimensions should be determined.
+3.6.1 Within the standards laid down in the INT Specifications (S-4, B-222) the regional preferences for the chart dimensions should be determined.
 The printing capabilities of all potential Producer and Printer Nations should be investigated, in order to determine both the preferred and maximum sizes to be used for charts in the regional scheme.
-Annex A lists potential Printer Nations while Annex B provides gives details of the use of A0 size paper.
+Annex A-Section 100 of S-11 Part B lists potential Printer Nations while Annex B and provides gives details of the use of A0 size paper.